Feudal barony of Bampton: Fellowes

-Henry Arthur Fellows

-The 1811 edition of Risdon's Survey of Devon stated the lord of the manor and hundred of Bampton in 1810 to have been "H. A. Fellows, esquire".
-Henry Arthur Fellows in fact died in 1792, without children and was a younger son of Coulson Fellows (1696–1769).

-Wallop/Fellows
+Wallop/Fellowes

-In 1822, it was the property of the Honourable Newton Fellows, (1772–1854) of Eggesford.
-He had been born with the name "Newton Wallop", and was the younger son of John Wallop, 2nd Earl of Portsmouth (died 1797) by his wife Urania Fellows, sister of Henry Arthur Fellows (died 1792).
-Newton Wallop changed his name to Fellows after having become heir to the Fellows' estates, including Eggesford and Bampton, and eventually inherited the Earldom of Portsmouth as 4th Earl of Portsmouth, after the death of his elder brother John Wallop, 3rd Earl of Portsmouth (1767–1853).
+In 1822, the barony was the property of the Honourable Newton Fellowes, (1772–1854) of Eggesford.
+He was born Newton Wallop, the younger son of John Wallop, 2nd Earl of Portsmouth (died 1797) and his wife Urania Fellowes, sister of Henry Arthur Fellows (died 1792).
+He changed his name to Fellowes after having become heir to the Fellowes estates, including Eggesford and Bampton, and eventually inherited the Earldom of Portsmouth as 4th Earl, after the death of his elder brother John Wallop, 3rd Earl of Portsmouth (1767–1853).